silvermissile/rss-mcp/README.md

 - **Universal Feed Parsing**: Fetch and parse any standard RSS/Atom feed from a given URL.
 - **Enhanced RSSHub Support**: Provides a tool named `get_feed` to fetch any RSSHub-supported feed via MCP, with multi-instance support.
+- **Customizable Item Count**: Specify the number of feed items to retrieve, with support for fetching all items.
 - **Multi-instance Support**: Includes a list of public RSSHub instances and automatically polls to find an available service.
 - **Smart URL Parsing**: Supports standard RSSHub URLs and a simplified `rsshub://` protocol format.
 - **Priority Instance Configuration**: Allows setting a preferred RSSHub instance via the `PRIORITY_RSSHUB_INSTANCE` environment variable.